Blood and Marrow Transplant

 Blood and marrow transplantation is a special treatment procedure which may be appropriate for some cases of multiple myeloma, leukemia and lymphoma.

-Nebraska Medicine is the only hospital in the country with two physicians on the National Comprehensive Cancer Network's (NCCN) board of directors and the only National Cancer Center (NCI) designated cancer center in this region of the country.
-Patients receiving care at Nebraska Medicine receive both the clinical expertise of our academic and private practice physicians and have access to new procedures and technology through the work of researchers performing blood and marrow clinical trials at the University of Nebraska Medical Center.
+The Nebraska Medical Center is the only hospital in the country with two physicians on the National Comprehensive Cancer Network's (NCCN) board of directors and the only National Cancer Center (NCI) designated cancer center in this region of the country.

 While the transplant procedures take place in the hospital, a patient can move to The Lied Transplant Center for recovery and to participate in cooperative care once they are ambulatory, or able to move around.
 Cooperative care is a revolutionary approach that allows patients and their care partners to play an active role in the treatment and recovery process following transplantation, cancer care and treatment of other illnesses.